xieyuheng/inner/books/patterns-of-language-design-and-implementation/introduction.md

 author: Xie Yuheng
 ---

-To summarize patterns in our implementation of cicada language.
+By "language" I mean formal language, such as programming language, language for logic induction, and language for querying database.

-TODO Why this book?
+The patterns in this book summarize my experiences of implementing cicada language.

-TODO Why a book like this might be a bad idea?
+The form of a problem might be "How to implement a language feature?"

 Categories: